-Allen Z. Sussman has served as our General Counsel and Executive Vice President for Corporate Development since March 2021.
-Prior to that time, Mr. Sussman was a partner at the law firm of Loeb & Loeb LLP in Los Angeles, California, specializing in corporate and securities law, and served as our primary outside corporate and securities counsel.
+Allen Z. Sussman has served as the Company's General Counsel, Secretary and EVP for Corporate Development since March 2021.
+Prior to that time, Mr. Sussman was a partner at the law firm of Loeb & Loeb LLP in Los Angeles, California, specializing in corporate and securities law, and served as the primary outside corporate and securities counsel of FAT Brands.
 Prior to private practice, in the early 1990s Mr. Sussman served as an attorney with the Division of Enforcement of the U.S. Securities and Exchange Commission in Washington, DC.
 Mr. Sussman holds a B.S. degree in Industrial and Labor Relations from Cornell University and a J.D. degree from Boston University School of Law.

-Ron Roe currently serves as our Senior Vice President of Finance.
-Prior to August 16, 2018, Mr. Roe served as our Chief Financial Officer since 2009 and served as our Vice President of Finance from 2007 to 2009.
+Ron Roe currently serves as the Company's Senior Vice President of Finance.
+Prior to August 16, 2018, Mr. Roe served as the Chief Financial Officer since 2009 and served as the Vice President of Finance from 2007 to 2009.
 Prior to 2007, Mr. Roe was an acquisitions associate for Fog Cutter Capital Group Inc. He began his career as an investment banking analyst with Piper Jaffray.
 Mr. Roe attended UC Berkeley, where he earned a Bachelor of Arts degree in Economics.